This post may contain affiliate links. Please read our disclosure policy.

 Frequently Asked Questions

-Store your corn muffins in an airtight container at room temperature for up to two days.
-They can also be frozen for up to two months for longer storage.
+Store them in an airtight container at room temperature for up to 2 days or in the refrigerator for up to 4 days.

 Ways To Use Leftover Ingredients